 trimArtistCredits :: [ArtistCredit] -> [ArtistCredit]

-trimArtistCredits [] = []
+= []

-trimArtistCredits [a] = [trimArtistCredit a]
+trimArtistCredits [] = [trimArtistCredit a]

-trimArtistCredits (x:xs) = x : trimArtistCredits xs
+trimArtistCredits [a] :xs) = x : trimArtistCredits xs trimArtistCredits (x

 Can you reason about this?
 Sure you can, but I’d argue only if you execute it in your head.

-Furthermore, we ended up with a few abstractions that are useful outside of this problem. actOnFirst could be useful for lots of other things, so you might even consider shipping that outside of your project for other people to use.
+could be useful for lots of other things, so you might even consider shipping that outside of your project for other people to use.

-Also, look what happens if we ask Haskell what the inferred type signature of trimArtistCredits would be:
+Also, look what happens if we ask Haskell what the inferred type signature of trimArtistCredits

 > :t trimArtistCredits

-(Traversable t) => t ArtistCredit -> t ArtistCredit
+Traversable t) => t ArtistCredit -> t ArtistCredit (

-It’s not even limited to lists!
-If we later decide to switch over to Vector or Seq to represent lists of ArtistCredits, we just change the type and this code needs absolutely no extra work - it just does the right thing.
+s, we just change the type and this code needs absolutely no extra work - it just does the right thing.

 You can contact me via email at ollie@ocharles.org.uk or tweet to me @acid2.
 I share almost all of my work at GitHub.
 This post is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.